Music censorship: United States

 The Parental Advisory label was voluntarily adopted by the U.S. music industry to designate recordings that may contain objectionable content.

-While music can be classified as a protected form of expression under the First Amendment, there have still been instances of voluntary censorship within the music industry, particularly in regards to protecting children from being exposed to age-inappropriate subject matter, corporate objections to an artist's work, and by radio and television stations to remain in compliance with the regulations of the Federal Communications Commission (FCC).
+While music can be classified as a protected form of expression under the First Amendment, there have still been instances of voluntary censorship within the music industry, particularly in regards to protecting children from being exposed to age-inappropriate subject matter, corporate objections to an artist's work, and by broadcast radio and television stations to remain in compliance with the regulations of the Federal Communications Commission (FCC).
 The 1978 Supreme Court case FCC v.
 Pacifica Foundation established that the FCC had the power to regulate the broadcast of content considered "indecent" on terrestrial radio and television.

-In the 1970s, the Native American band XIT was targeted due to its radical support of the 1969 to 1971 Occupation of Alcatraz and affiliation with the civil rights group American Indian Movement, as well as its debut concept album Plight of the Redman —which denounced the historical treatment of Native Americans by the government.
+In the 1970s, the Native American band XIT was targeted due to its radical support of the 1969 to 1971 Occupation of Alcatraz, affiliation with the civil rights group American Indian Movement, as well as its debut concept album Plight of the Redman —which denounced the historical treatment of Native Americans by the government.
 The FBI threatened to audit the band's label Motown if they did not cease promotion of the album.

 In 1985, the Parents Music Resource Center (PMRC), founded by Tipper Gore, published the "Filthy Fifteen"—a list of fifteen songs it deemed to be the most objectionable due to their references to drugs and alcohol, sexual acts, violence, or "occult" activities.
 The group pushed for the adoption of a ratings system, and for lyrics to be printed on the back covers of albums so they could be previewed by parents.
 The Recording Industry Association of America (RIAA) opposed these proposals; during a Senate hearing on the matter in September, musicians such as John Denver and Frank Zappa argued that such guidelines would inhibit free expression.
 Zappa, in particular, argued that the PMRC's proposal for a method to "assist baffled parents in the determination of the 'suitability' of records listened to by 'very young children'" would reduce American music to "the intellectual level of a Saturday-morning cartoon".